DickinsonCollege/FarmData2/CONTRIBUTING.md

 #### Bug Reports ###

-If you are are user of FarmData2 and discover something that doesn't seem to be working correctly:
+If you are a user of FarmData2 and discover something that doesn't seem to be working correctly:

 * Search the [Issue Tracker] to see if it has been reported already.

   * If it has, add a confirmed sighting or any additional information you have commenting on the ticket.

-  * If it has not, open a new ticket and give a description of the issue, identify the platform on which you are running FarmData2 and describe the steps someone can use to observe the bug.
+  * If it has not, open a new ticket and give a description of the issue, identify the platform on which you are running FarmData2 and describe the steps someone can use to replicate the bug and observe the issue.

 #### Feature Requests ####